Battle of Rabaul (1942): Subsequent operations

 Large quantities of equipment were subsequently abandoned around Rabaul after the war, and it took over two years for the Allies to repatriate the Japanese garrison that was captured after Japan surrendered.
 In the late 1950s, Japanese salvage companies began work to salvage many of the ship wrecks around Rabaul.
-However, many abandoned positions, tunnels, and equipment relics such as aircraft and weapons can still be found in the area.
+Many abandoned positions, tunnels, and equipment relics such as aircraft and weapons can still be found in the area.